Responsible reforestation: how to grow trees to solve climate change

 Who is monitoring the health and growth of the trees?

 A core part of our partnerships with our reforestation partners is that they are responsible not just for putting a tree in the ground, but ensuring that it has the best chance to survive and thrive once it’s there.

 In the UK, for our local UK subscribers, our partners the Future Forest Company and Protect Earth provide photos and the What3Words location for all the trees funded by our subscribers.
 That means you can see for yourself the tree you’ve funded – where it is, and an image of it.

 For our forestry partners for our larger sites, this kind of feature is unfeasible at such scale.
 Partners for these sites are required to provide comprehensive reports to us on a regular basis, detailing planting numbers and descriptive updates, as well as GPS-tagged images.
 We monitor these internally, and we share the best photos with you on our social channels when they come in.
 These partners are also routinely audited by third parties to verify the figures they give.
-COVID permitting, we are looking forward to visiting some of our sites soon, to undertake site audits and take photos and video for you to see.
+We carried out our first site visits in May 2022, visiting some of the Future Forest Company’s sites in Scotland, are looking forward to visiting more of the sites we support soon, to undertake site audits and take photos and video for you to see.

 As Ecologi grows, we are also aiming to incorporate sophisticated remote monitoring for all of our projects, such as utilising drones, satellite imagery and LiDAR to provide even more peace of mind to our subscribers about how well our project sites are doing – both in terms of the scale of reforestation and also in terms of the carbon storage potential of our trees.